 If you’re planning on going backpacking, Costa Rica is a great place to visit.
-Its natural beauty, outdoor activities, affordability, and safety make it a destination particularly appealing for budget travelers.
+Its natural beauty, outdoor activities, affordability, and safety make it a destination particularly appealing for budget travellers.

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-Backpackers in Costa Rica can explore the National Parks, jungles, and beaches, providing opportunities for outdoor activities like hiking, wildlife viewing, surfing, and more.
+Backpackers in Costa Rica can explore the National Parks, jungles, and beautiful beaches, providing opportunities for outdoor activities like hiking, wildlife viewing, surfing, and more.
 Costa Rica boasts a network of backpacker-friendly hostels and low-cost hotels, making it simple to get fairly affordable lodging.
-And finally, the country’s positive reputation for being safe and hospitable to tourists can reassure travelers going alone or in small groups.
+And lastly, the country’s positive reputation for being safe and hospitable to tourists can reassure travellers going alone or in small groups.

 When you’re backpacking, Costa Rica has plenty to offer!

-Backpacking in Costa Rica is a great way to not only save on your travels, but also to experience the country in a more local and authentic way.
+Going on a Costa Rica backpacking trip is a great way to not only save on your travels but also experience the country in a more local and authentic way.

-Given our expensive experience traveling around Costa Rica, we wanted to share some tips and advice for those planning a backpacking Costa Rica holiday.
+As you all know, we absolutely love Costa Rica.
+Given our expensive experience travelling around Costa Rica, we wanted to share some tips and advice for those planning a backpacking Costa Rica holiday.

 Traveling Soon?
 Here is a list of our favourite travel providers and accessories to help get you ready for your upcoming trip!